DupieM/final_project/README.md

 # About the Project
 ## Project Description
-I took on the role of a data driven devoloper, being tasked with implementing a real world data driven web application.
+I took on the role of a data driven developer, being tasked with implementing a real world data driven web application.
 I could use an API of my choice for the data that had to be collected.
-I needed to focus this term on research, analysis,implementation and visualisation of the API of my choice.
+I needed to focus for this project on research, analysis, implementation and visualisation of the API of my choice.
 The project needed to use charts.js to display the data on different charts and it also needed to use React to create the framework of the front end of the website.

 ## Built with